awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateVPC.md

 1. Choose **Create**\.

    Your new DB subnet group appears in the DB subnet groups list on the RDS console\.
-You can click the DB subnet group to see details, including all of the subnets associated with the group, in the details pane at the bottom of the window\.
+You can choose the DB subnet group to see details in the details pane at the bottom of the window\.
+These details include all of the subnets associated with the group\.

 **Note**
 If you created this VPC to complete [Tutorial: Create a web server and an Amazon RDS DB instance](TUT_WebAppWithRDS.md), create the DB instance by following the instructions in [Create a DB instance](CHAP_Tutorials.WebServerDB.CreateDBInstance.md)\.